LeNPaul/portfolio-jekyll-theme/projects/blackmetal.md

 ##### Reference(s):
 ##### [1] M. Unger. *Sound, Symbol, Sociality: The Aesthetic Experience of Extreme Metal Music*, p.
 24, 2016; and A. O'Neill.
 Ch.
 5 on The First Wave of Black Metal. *A History of Heavy Metal*, 2017.
 ##### [2] D. Patterson.
 Ch.
 33: Marduk: Part I. *Black Metal: Evolution of the Cult*, 2013.
 ##### [3] B. Pilo.
 True Norwegian Black Metal: Nationalism and Authenticity in the Norwegian Black Metal of the '90s.
 In T.M.
-Karjalainen, ed. *Sounds of Origin in Heavy Metal Music*, p.
-45-46, 2018.
+Karjalainen, ed. *Sounds of Origin in Heavy Metal Music*, pp. 45-46, 2018.
 ##### [4] B. Hutcherson and R. Haenfler.
 Musical Genre as a Gendered Process: Authenticity in Extreme Metal.
 In N.K.
 Denzin, ed. *Studies in Symbolic Interaction*, p.
 116, 2015.
 ##### [5] L. Stinson.
 Wired: The Beauty and Total Illegibility of Extreme Metal Logos. https://www.wired.com/2015/10/the-beauty-and-total-illegibility-of-extreme-metal-logos, 2015; and M. Rampton.
 Kerrang: Inside The World Of Extreme Metal Logos. https://www.kerrang.com/features/inside-the-world-of-extreme-metal-logos, 2018.